 High School Application Process

 - Residency – All US citizens or non-citizen permanent residents students enrolled in a Maine high school are eligible to be nominated.
+Limited nominations are accepted from non-Maine students.

 - Students must have completed their sophomore, junior, or senior year of high school and must be 16 years of age or older by June 1.